bcgov/na-wau-layers/README.md

 recent version of the WAU Biodiversity Layer, adds the new information, and re-writes a new version of the WAU Biodiversity Layer.

-To process new layers, there are several important steps and considerations.
+To process new layers, there are **three** options: 1. vector 2. vector to raster (rasterize) 3. raster

+The option used will depend on the format of the input layer, the information you want to include in the WAU Biodiversity Layer, and the file size (processing time).
+Additional considerations are provided below.

 ### Considerations